 DATE ISSUE ACTION AUTHORISATION 22/06/23 The project team wish to proceed with the proposed wide-scale field campaign (task 4) and then conduct the stage gate/decision point presentation to the GISERA NT Research Advisory Committee in November 2023.
 Milestone 2 delivery date extended from September 2023 to November 2023 Milestone 5 commencement date pushed back from July 2023 to December 2023 and delivery date extended from February 2024 to June 2024 State gate/decision point moved to November 2023.
-And the second s 30/11/23 The stage gate/decision point presentation resulted in a preferred option that excluded the drilling of new observation bores and extending the delivery date of the remaining milestones Milestone 2 closed and all OPEX funds returned for future reallocation.
+A contract of the contract of 30/11/23 The stage gate/decision point presentation resulted in a preferred option that excluded the drilling of new observation bores and extending the delivery date of the remaining milestones Milestone 2 closed and all OPEX funds returned for future reallocation.
 Milestone 5 closed and funds returned for future reallocation.
 Milestone 6 commencement date pushed back from March 2024 to May 2024 and delivery date extended from May 2024 to August 2024.
-Milestone 7 delivery date extended from July 2024 to November 2024 Milestone 8 delivery date extended from July 2024 to November 2024 A second
+Milestone 7 delivery date extended from July 2024 to November 2024 Milestone 8 delivery date extended from July 2024 to November 2024 Stand I was a second of the se